lutrov/kontakt/README.md

 # Kontakt

-Kontakt is a simple contact form that allows you to capture a name, email, telephone, company, message and token.
+Kontakt is a simple contact form that allows you to capture a name, email, telephone, company and message.
 No fancy form builder, no advanced conditional logic, just the basics.
-Optionally stores messages as private custom post types in the database.
+Allows you to block spambots without using annoying captchas and optionally stores messages as private custom post types in the database.
 Why this plugin name?
 Kontakt means "contact" in Polish.

 ## Professional Support